 Fridays for Future, climate crisis, net zero – the debate about climate change and ecological sustainability has moved to the center of society.
 The question is what options for action exist and what conditions must be in place for a societal transformation toward greater sustainability to be possible.
 When it comes to communicating environmental knowledge, climate researchers seek exchange with artists or adapt artistic processes in the course of a creative (re-)turn (Hawkins 2020, Marsten & deLeeuw 2013, Crang 2010).
 At the same time, artistic practice is turning to ecological themes.
 At the same time, it is debated to what extent the arts can actually generate sustainable ecological effects by fueling a thematic debate without, however, questioning structures and logics of production in the sense of a critical practice.
 More and more initiatives and funding bodies are also trying to bring artists together with climate researchers.
 Little is known about what new processes of knowledge generation are produced by these experimental arrangements.

 investigates which strategies and methodological approaches emerge in the collaborations in interaction between ecologization of artistic practices and a creative (re-)turn in human geography (Hawkins 2020).
-(NN1 PhD student in geography, Supervision: Prof. Dr. Susan Thieme)
+(Johanna Paschen, PhD candidate)

-Within the framework of an artistic-scientific doctorate, SP 3 focuses on the target groups addressed by these climate art projects in order to develop and implement an artistic mediation concept.
+focuses on the target groups addressed by these climate art projects in order to develop and implement an artistic mediation concept within the framework of an artistic-scientific doctorate.
 Theoretically, the concept of the ‘imagined audience’ or the ‘imagined layperson’ (Guggenheim et al. 2004) is used.
 Who are the projects designed for and who do they actually reach?
-(NN2 PhD student*in art education).
+(Riikka Tauriainen, PhD candidate).